 Also found nearby is the interesting Blowing Hole feature, where a passage under the cliffs connects a small body of water with the ocean.
-This spot can be found about 600 feet (183 metres) west from the main Norbellis Coves beach.
+This spot can be found about 600 feet (183 meters) west from the main Norbellis Coves beach.

 Norbellis Coves really isn’t a great place for casual swimming, but

-snorkelling can be good at some spots if ocean conditions are calm.
+snorkeling can be good at some spots if ocean conditions are calm.

 Due to the distances and remoteness of this beach, be sure to bring plenty of drinking water.

 Large amounts of Atlantic flotsam collects on the small beaches of Norbellis Coves.
-Plastic fishing floats, drums, nets, rope and bottles are scattered over the area, much of which have travelled thousands of miles on the North Equatorial Current.
+Plastic fishing floats, drums, nets, rope and bottles are scattered over the area, much of which have traveled thousands of miles on the North Equatorial Current.